TimDehler/LearningWebDevelopment/HTML/README.md

 ## How do I validate my HTML

 The easiest way to validate your HTML is to use online Tools for validation.
 Check for information / errors / warnings provided by such tools to further improve your HTML and hopefully do it the right way next time.

+## How is a HTML-Element structured

+< p>This is a paragraph< /p> <-This is a whole HTML-Element

+A basic HTML-Element consists of three parts:

+< p > <- This is the opening tag
+This is a paragraph <- This is the Content
+< /p > <- This is the closing Tag